SAP/openui5-docs/docs/Step_7_Changing_the_Table_to_a_Growing_Table_016e0d4.md

-The List of posts is now dynamically loading more items when we scroll to the end of the page<a name="loio016e0d44f8ff47d2bdf4fdad9b7bf7cd__fig_r1j_pst_mr"/>
+<a name="loio016e0d44f8ff47d2bdf4fdad9b7bf7cd__fig_r1j_pst_mr"/>The List of posts is now dynamically loading more items when we scroll to the end of the page

  ![](loio43d882b890714236901f5b067e34e81e_LowRes.png "The List of posts is now dynamically loading more items when we scroll to the
 					end of the page")